rubendal/App-Updater/README.md

 # App Updater
 .NET library to make easy application updates

-### Note
-Development in progress, not fully functional and missing stuff

 ## UpdateManager
 Instead of creating a WebClient/WebRequest to check newest version and download a file with a lot of code *UpdateManager* class makes it easier